The Coordination Council of Chinese-American Associations, Inc.

 SECTION 6.07.
 Execution of Documents.
 A person who holds more than one office in the Corporation may not act in more than one capacity to execute, acknowledge, or verify an instrument required by law to be executed, acknowledged, or verified by more than one officer.

 American Associations, Inc. has caused these presents to be signed in its name and on its behalf by its chairman of the board and witnessed by its Secretary on

-____________ day of _________________ , 2003.
+____________ day of _________________ , 2007.